Iván Sánchez (footballer): Real Valladolid

 While still unfit, Sánchez moved to Segunda Division side Real Valladolid on 31 January 2022 on loan until the end of the season.
 He eventually made his debut on 5 March, as a second-half substitute in a 4–1 win away to Tenerife, and soon established himself in the starting eleven.
 He finished the season with 12 appearances (8 starts) and scored twice, helping Valladolid to gain promotion as runners-up, behind Almería only on goal difference.
 His loan deal included an option to buy, but not an obligation to do so.
 He made it clear that he wanted to stay, and El Desmarque highlighted "his quality in driving forward, dribbling and shooting with his left foot" and noted that his entry into the game changes his team for the better.
 The player said if it was up to him, there would be no issue with agreeing terms with Valladolid.

 Sánchez's stay at Real Valladolid was made permanent at the end of the season when he signed a two-year contract with an option for a third.
 The fee was undisclosed, but was reported to be as little as €100,000.
 On 13 August 2022, a few weeks short of his 30th birthday, Sánchez made his first appearance in top-flight football when he replaced Gonzalo Plata in the second half of Valladolid's opening match of the season, a 3–0 defeat at home to Villarreal.
+He made 25 appearances in the 2022–23 La Liga campaign, at the end of which Valladolid returned to the second tier, and a further 38 in 2023–24 – enough to guarantee the renewal of his contract for another year – as they were again promoted as runners-up.